compufox/python-tcler/README.md

 - Clicking on links open them in your default browser (http and https)

+- Keyboard shortcuts to easily access GUI buttons without using a mouse

 # To come

 - Search for hashtag by clicking hashtag